 Gator Coast Connections

 Many of us commonly refer to north central Florida as the Gator Coast.
 Since several of our lawyers earned their law degrees from the University of Florida Levin College of Law, we were excited by the unique opportunity to go back to our roots and establish the Dean Mead footprint in the Gainesville community.

 The firm’s connections with the University of Florida continue to grow every year.
 A number of our lawyers have served as adjunct professors at the law school.
-And, just this year we developed a partnership with the University of Florida Levin College of Law and two other law firms to teach a new course aimed at third-year law students with an interest in business law.
+Three years ago, the firm developed a partnership with the University of Florida Levin College of Law to teach a new course aimed at third-year law students with an interest in business law.
 Using a team-based, interactive approach, students learned how to advise entrepreneurs on the legal complexities of a start-up business.

 The university and the business community have done an extraordinary job in paving the way for Florida’s entrepreneurs.
-Our firm is motivated to support the University of Florida Innovation Hub, the UF Sid Martin Biotechnology Incubator, the Gainesville Area Chamber of Commerce, and CEO to help new companies flourish.
+Our firm supports the University of Florida Innovation Hub, the UF Sid Martin Biotechnology Incubator, the Gainesville Area Chamber of Commerce, and CEO to help new companies flourish.

 Today, Dean Mead is one of the only law firms in Alachua County strategically positioned to help these companies grow as a result of our full-service, corporate approach to provide legal counsel in practice areas such as finance, mergers and acquisitions, real estate, commercial litigation, tax, estate and succession planning, health law, and employee benefits.
 The key benefit to our clients is access – to nearly 50 attorneys with unique experience and statewide business relationships.